Individuals, Families, Peers, Elders & Communities

 - Website/Database

 The Break It Down video project, with youth in North Queensland, includes original music and stories of cultural connection from five communities.
 All the videos are also available through the Hitnet kiosk and wifi service for remote communities which may not have regular internet access.
 Break It Down is a project of North Queensland Primary Health Network, with Desert Pea Media.
-Short film about the experiences of a young man, finding strength in the transition to fatherhood.
+Short film about the 2004 death in custody of Mulrunji Doomadgee, narrated by his family and Bwgcolman community members, describing the impact on the community and their strength, connection and healing.

 The Break It Down video project, with youth in North Queensland, includes original music and stories of cultural connection from five communities.
 All the videos are also available through the Hitnet kiosk and wifi service for remote communities which may not have regular internet access.
 Break It Down is a project of North Queensland Primary Health Network, with Desert Pea Media.
-Music video from the Ilan Styles group of young people from Thursday Island in the Torres Strait.
+Music video featuring the Kuranda KDA Crew of young people from the Djabuganydji community of Kuranda.

 The Break It Down video project, with youth in North Queensland, includes original music and stories of cultural connection from five communities.
 All the videos are also available through the Hitnet kiosk and wifi service for remote communities which may not have regular internet access.
 Break It Down is a project of North Queensland Primary Health Network, with Desert Pea Media.
-Music video featuring youth from the Kuku Ya'u community on the East Coast of Cape York.
+Short film featuring young men talking about pride in hunting and other traditional activities.

 Families, Friends & Elders